 Based at a rural secondary school in western Kenya, I worked with two project partners to invest £3000 into sustainable projects for the school, ranging from fixing the water supply to creating an ICT lab.
-Although the work was very small-scale, I was exposed major challenges facing East Africa and innovative solutions to these issues.
+Although the work was very small-scale, I was exposed to major challenges facing East Africa and innovative solutions to these issues.
 Indeed, my very understanding of ‘development’ evolved over the summer.

-The orthodox view, dominant until the 1990s, described development as economic growth.
+According to the orthodox view, dominant until the 1990s, development simply was economic growth.
 Poverty was defined purely in economic terms as a lack of income or resources.
-However, Amartya Sen’s ground-breaking book Development as Freedom led a new way of thinking, recognising that development and material prosperity are not the same thing.
-Sen considered development to be the process of enabling people to make the most of themselves.
+However, Amartya Sen’s ground-breaking book Development as Freedom led a new way of thinking, recognising that development and material prosperity cannot be equivocated.
+Sen instead considered development to be the process of enabling people to make the most of themselves.
 To complement this, the Oxford Poverty & Human Development Initiative and the United Nations Development Programme jointly devised the Multidimensional Poverty Index in 2010.
 This uses a multifaceted approach to determine the level of poverty within a country taking into account a range of factors such as school attendance, nutrition and sanitation.

-A key challenge I encountered was gender inequality.
+A key challenge I encountered during my stay was gender inequality.
 There were infuriating instances where contractors would only converse with my male project partner.
 For instance, an IT specialist refused to make eye contact with myself or my female co-worker, even when it was clear that she was by far the most tech-savvy and had researched the precise projectors and routers we needed (a clear display of the ‘girls don’t know about computers’ mentality).
 We actively resisted such behaviour, but its prevalence made me realise how frequently women in authority must feel excluded and devalued.

 One dilemma we faced was over installing a ‘high achievers’ board, naming the final-year student with the highest national exam grade as a way to motivate students to study hard.
-To my dismay, the Headteacher’s list of names were all male.
-I worried that this could severely demoralise the female students.
+To my dismay, the Headteacher’s list of names was all male.
+I worried that this could severely demoralise female students.
 Yet my suggestion of separate girls’ and boys’ boards would also not have worked as teachers wanted the board to display actual marks, and a girls’ board persistently featuring lower grades could be even more demoralising for female students.
 In the end, we compromised with a board documenting the achievements of students for the past fourteen years, thus incorporating three female names.

 Every day, as we walked home from school, we would pass the same girl of around five years old, whatever the time.
-We realised that she must be pacing up and down the same dirt track afor hours on end each day.
+We realised that she must be pacing up and down the same dirt track for hours on end each day.
 Questions swirled in our minds: why was she not in school?
 Was she safe?
 Where were her parents?
-With each coming day we grew more concerned about this girl, and so it was with great relief that we finally encountered her mother by a primary school one day.
+With each coming day, we grew more concerned about this girl, and so it was with great relief that we finally encountered her mother by a primary school one day.
 Speaking with her, it became apparent that the mother could not afford the school fees, and so each day her daughter would be turned away from school.
-It was a heart- breaking story, but one which is all too common.
+It was a heartbreaking story, but one which is all too common.

 Similarly, when our school reopened after the school holidays, it was deserted.
 During the first week of the new school term, only around 10% of students attended lessons, whilst huge swathes of students dressed in their school uniform could be seen walking away from school.
 A conversation with the Head Teacher revealed that these pupils could not afford to pay the fees upfront, and so they regrettably had to be sent away due to the school’s limited resources.
 This issue hurts families who work in agriculture disproportionately, as they can only make a lump-sum payment once the crop has been harvested.
 Free schooling in Kenya is largely a myth, since state schools still require fees to pay for obligatory school lunches and staffing shortages.
 This inevitably means that thousands of children from the poorest households are currently excluded from education.

 Language barriers also present a huge hurdle to high academic performance.
 Can you imagine having to sit all your national exams in, not your first, not your second, but your third language?
 This is what the vast majority of Kenyan students must do.
 In the region where I worked, children speak Luhya and Kiswahili at home, and only learn English during primary school.
 However, by secondary school, all lessons are taught in English.
-This insistence on teaching in English without providing adequate sup- port to those students with limited exposure to the language causes many students to be left behind.
+This insistence on teaching in English without providing adequate support to those students with limited exposure to the language causes many students to be left behind.

 This poor infrastructure is devastating for remote communities.
 Visiting the nearest health clinic can take hours, making emergency medical treatment nearly impossible.
-The cost of aboda boda(motorcycle taxi) ride to the nearest market means it is difficult for some residents to buy and sell goods, undermining their livelihoods.
+The cost of a boda boda (motorcycle taxi) ride to the nearest market means it is difficult for some residents to buy and sell goods, undermining their livelihoods.
 Until large-scale infrastructural action is taken by the government, the weather will continue to rule the roost and these underlying problems will persist.

 There are a huge number of Western misperceptions about Africa.
 To start with, there is little comprehension of the distinction between regions such as East Africa, let alone individual African countries.
-Western views of the level of economic development in these countries has been massively skewed by the media and not-for-profit organisations, who are incentivised to publicise the most extreme and appalling instances of poverty and conflict to boost readership and charitable donations.
+Western views of the level of economic development in these countries have been massively skewed by the media and not-for-profit organisations, who are incentivised to publicise the most extreme and appalling instances of poverty to boost readership and charitable donations.

 For example, mobile technology is widespread in Kenya.
-There were just two tiny shops near our ham- let: the first provided mobile phone charging, the second topped up mobile phones with credit.
+There were just two tiny shops near our hamlet: the first provided mobile phone charging, the second topped up mobile phones with credit.
 The country is a world leader in mobile-money services, with most of the population subscribed to various mobile phone payment services; the most popular platform, M-PESA, has 18 million active users.
-This innovation in turn promotes development.
+This innovation, in turn, promotes development.
 Research by MIT has shown that between 2008 and 2016, mobile money services lifted 2% of Kenyan households out of extreme poverty and particularly benefitted female-headed households.
 Mobile money gives women greater financial independence, enabling them to set up their own businesses and move away from agricultural work.

 However, many people in the West still labour under the misguided view that there is very little mobile technology in Kenya.
 For example, one of our school projects was to install a WiFi connection for the new ICT lab.
 Yet during a phone-call home, people asked incredulously, “But how on earth is that ever going to work?
 You do realise that you’d need good data signal for that.”

 There are also a large number of microfinance initiatives, which seek to distribute small loans to individuals who lack access to financial institutions.
-M-PESA was originally designed to facilitate this.
-Microfinances were an important part of the community where I worked: returning from school one day, my project partners and I were invited to share chapatti and chai with the family.
+Indeed, M-PESA was originally designed to facilitate this.
+I accidentally stumbled across the power of microfinance myself during my short stay in Kenya.
+Returning from school one day, my project partners and I were invited to share chapatti and chai with the family.
 We sat in confusion as community members gathered inside the house, each placing a small number of Kenyan shillings on the table.

-The local residents had started a microfinance initiative whereby each month they would pool cash and lend this to someone in the community.
+In turned out that the local residents had started a microfinance initiative whereby each month they would pool cash and lend this to someone in the community.
 A delay in the repayment of this loan would not have the same catastrophic consequences as it would with a commercial bank, making the loans very flexible.
-Many residents probably lacked credit scores and so could not borrow from banks anyway; this sys- tem enabled them to access capital, which they could then use to start up small businesses.
+Many residents probably lacked credit scores and so could not borrow from banks anyway; this system enabled them to access capital, which they could then use to start up small businesses.
 Microfinance is just one system that emphasises the importance of community empowerment in development.

 Becky Clark is EPAfrica Oxford’s Recruitment and Retention Officer

 Apply to be a Project Worker at http://epafrica.org.uk/volunteer/project-worker/apply/

-Application deadline: Sunday 11th November
+Application deadline: Sunday 11th November 2018